WondooSeo/T_SNE_Plot/README.md

 # Example of Results

-This code visualized, and show the possibility of classifying two groups; stroke group and normal old group.[^1]
+This code visualizes high dimension data, and shows the possibility of classifying two groups; stroke group and normal old group.[^1]

 <div align = 'center'>